-Miriam litigates high impact cases on a broad range of civil liberties issues, with a particular focus on immigrant rights, poverty, and criminal justice.
-Her cases include Barry v.
-Lyon, which resulted in the return of $50 million in wrongfully withheld food assistance to low-income families; Speet v.
-Schuette, which struck down Michigan’s anti-begging law as violating the First Amendment; Does v.
-Snyder, which held that Michigan’s sex offender registration law is unconstitutionally punitive; and One Michigan v.
-Johnson, which led the Michigan Secretary of State to issue driver’s licenses to immigrant youth who have lawful status under the DACA program (“Dreamers”).
+Miriam litigates on a broad range of civil liberties issues, with a particular focus on immigrant rights, poverty, and criminal justice.
+In Hamama v.
+Adducci, she headed a team that sued Immigration and Customs Enforcement (ICE), after ICE arrested hundreds of Iraqi nationals, who faced deportation to Iraq, where they were likely to be tortured or killed because of their religion or ethnicity.
+A federal judge not only stopped the mass deportations, but ordered ICE to release hundreds of Iraqis from detention.
+In Does v.
+Snyder, Miriam won a precedent-setting Court of Appeals’ decision which found Michigan’s sex offender registry unconstitutionally punitive.
+Other cases include Barry v.
+Lyon, which resulted in the return of $52 million in wrongfully withheld food assistance to low-income families; Speet v.
+Schuette, which struck down Michigan’s anti-begging law; One Michigan v.
+Johnson, which led the Michigan to issue driver’s licenses to immigrant youth who have lawful status under the DACA program (“Dreamers”); and Arab American Civil Rights League v.
+Trump, which challenges President Trump’s Muslim Ban.
 Miriam also promotes constitutional rights through media appearances, public education, legislative advocacy and training.